composer/composer/doc/faqs/how-to-install-composer-programmatically.md

-As noted on the download page, the installer script contains a signature which changes when the installer code changes and as such it should not be relied upon long term.
+As noted on the download page, the installer script contains a signature which changes when the installer code changes and as such it should not be relied upon in the long term.

-An alternative is to use this script which only works with unix utils:
+An alternative is to use this script which only works with UNIX utilities:

 ```bash
 #!/bin/sh